metio/terraform-provider-k8s/docs/data-sources/pkg_crossplane_io_configuration_v1_manifest.md

 Optional:

-- `common_labels` (Map of String) Map of string keys and values that can be used to organize and categorize (scope and select) objects.
-May match selectors of replication controllers and services.
-More info: http://kubernetes.io/docs/user-guide/labels
+- `common_labels` (Map of String) Map of string keys and values that can be used to organize and categorize(scope and select) objects.
+May match selectors of replication controllersand services.More info: http://kubernetes.io/docs/user-guide/labels
-- `ignore_crossplane_constraints` (Boolean) IgnoreCrossplaneConstraints indicates to the package manager whether to honor Crossplane version constrains specified by the package.
-Default is false.
+- `ignore_crossplane_constraints` (Boolean) IgnoreCrossplaneConstraints indicates to the package manager whether tohonor Crossplane version constrains specified by the package.Default is false.
-- `package_pull_policy` (String) PackagePullPolicy defines the pull policy for the package.
-Default is IfNotPresent.
+- `package_pull_policy` (String) PackagePullPolicy defines the pull policy for the package.Default is IfNotPresent.
-- `package_pull_secrets` (Attributes List) PackagePullSecrets are named secrets in the same namespace that can be used to fetch packages from private registries. (see [below for nested schema](#nestedatt--spec--package_pull_secrets))
+- `package_pull_secrets` (Attributes List) PackagePullSecrets are named secrets in the same namespace that can be usedto fetch packages from private registries. (see [below for nested schema](#nestedatt--spec--package_pull_secrets))
-- `revision_activation_policy` (String) RevisionActivationPolicy specifies how the package controller should update from one revision to the next.
-Options are Automatic or Manual.
-Default is Automatic.
+- `revision_activation_policy` (String) RevisionActivationPolicy specifies how the package controller shouldupdate from one revision to the next.
+Options are Automatic or Manual.Default is Automatic.
-- `revision_history_limit` (Number) RevisionHistoryLimit dictates how the package controller cleans up old inactive package revisions.
-Defaults to 1.
+- `revision_history_limit` (Number) RevisionHistoryLimit dictates how the package controller cleans up oldinactive package revisions.Defaults to 1.
 Can be disabled by explicitly setting to 0.
-- `skip_dependency_resolution` (Boolean) SkipDependencyResolution indicates to the package manager whether to skip resolving dependencies for a package.
-Setting this value to true may have unintended consequences.
-Default is false.
+- `skip_dependency_resolution` (Boolean) SkipDependencyResolution indicates to the package manager whether to skipresolving dependencies for a package.
+Setting this value to true may haveunintended consequences.Default is false.

 <a id="nestedatt--spec--package_pull_secrets"></a>
 ### Nested Schema for `spec.package_pull_secrets`

 Optional:

-- `name` (String) Name of the referent.
-More info: https://kubernetes.io/docs/concepts/overview/working-with-objects/names/#names TODO: Add other useful fields. apiVersion, kind, uid?
+- `name` (String) Name of the referent.More info: https://kubernetes.io/docs/concepts/overview/working-with-objects/names/#namesTODO: Add other useful fields. apiVersion, kind, uid?